 Atlanta was selected as the most appropriate birthplace for the new piece which was presented to a local audience that included Bernice King (Dr. King’s daughter), Christine King Farris (Dr. King’s Sister), close colleagues of Dr. King including Andrew Young (former U.S. Ambassador to the U.N. and Mayor of Atlanta) and The Reverend Joseph Lowery, and the current and former Majors of Atlanta.
 Atlanta’s theatrical community awarded I Dream “Best World Premiere of a Play or a Musical” at the annual Suzi Bass Awards.

-With the support of Charlotte-based Novant Health and Opera Carolina’s season sponsor Wells Fargo Private Bank, the journey to bring I Dream to a place of prominence on stage continues.
+With the support of Charlotte-based Novant Health and Opera Carolina’s season sponsor Wells Fargo Private Bank, the journey to bring I Dream to its rightful place of prominence on stage continues with encore performances of the revised production in Charlotte in April 2020.